Making Your Lifestyle Heart-Healthy

-Limit or eliminate fast foods, which are often loaded with salt, sugar and fats.
-Consume
+Limit or eliminate fast foods, which are often loaded with salt, sugar, and fats.

-less than 10% of calories per day from added sugars.
-For a 2000 calorie per day diet
+Consume less than 10% of calories per day from added sugars.
+For a 2,000-calorie-per-day

-in active individuals, less than 10% of daily calorie intake is equal to 200 calories
+diet in active people, less than 10% of daily calorie intake is equal to 200 calories

-a day or 50 grams of sugar in one day.
-If you keep a food diary, you can see that
+a day or 50 grams of sugar in 1 day.
+If you keep a food diary, you can see that this

-this adds up fast as sugar is often substituted for fat to add flavor.
+adds up fast, as sugar is often substituted for fat to add flavor.